 Saturday 28 July: 8:30am - 5pm

 JULIE BINDEL (UK)

 Julie Bindel is a journalist, writer, broadcaster and researcher.
-Julie has authored over 30 book chapters and reports on a range of topics relating violence and abuse of women and girls.
+She has been active in the global campaign to end violence towards women and children since 1979 and Julie has authored over 30 book chapters and reports on a range of topics relating violence and abuse of women and girls.

 MELINDA TANKARD REIST (Collective Shout)